Tsawwassen/hme/README.md

 - - one of the electron-forge scripts changed my npm scripts so that it would only run the app in electron (ie won't open the app in the browser).
 Might have this wrong
 - - Would need to clean up the npm scripts to make electron scripts and react scrips both be functional

+# Journal - Labels
+## 11/04/2023
+- Starting label printer function
+- Labels will be 3'x2' and will have demo number, barcode of the demo number, serial number, make(?), model(?), size(?)

 # Long Term goals
 - Update for the inventory data is formatted to be something like [... {part_number: , count:{ expected: , actual: , difference: }}...]